Josias, Hereditary Prince of Waldeck and Pyrmont

-Josias, Hereditary Prince of Waldeck and Pyrmont (Josias Georg Wilhelm Adolf Erbprinz zu Waldeck und Pyrmont) (13 May 1896 – 30 November 1967) was the heir apparent to the throne of the Principality of Waldeck and Pyrmont and a general in the SS.
+Josias, Hereditary Prince of Waldeck and Pyrmont (Josias Georg Wilhelm Adolf Erbprinz zu Waldeck und Pyrmont) (13 May 1896 – 30 November 1967) was the heir apparent to the throne of the Principality of Waldeck and Pyrmont and a general in the Schutzstaffel (SS).
 From 1946 until his death, he was the head of the Princely House of Waldeck and Pyrmont.
 After World War II, he was sentenced to life in prison at the Buchenwald Trial (later commuted to 20 years) for his part in the "common plan" to violate the Laws and Usages of War in connection with prisoners of war held at Buchenwald concentration camp, but was released after serving about three years in prison.

 Early years

 He was born in Arolsen at the ruling family's castle, the eldest son and heir of Prince Friedrich of Waldeck and Pyrmont and his consort Princess Bathildis of Schaumburg-Lippe.
 He was the nephew of William II, King of Württemberg, and Emma of Waldeck and Pyrmont, Queen Regent of the Netherlands.
 He was also a cousin of Wilhelmina, Queen of the Netherlands, and Charles Edward, Duke of Saxe-Coburg and Gotha.
 He enlisted in the German Army as a cadet and fought in the First World War, where he suffered serious injuries.
-At the end of the war, his family lost their Principality as Waldeck and Pyrmont became a Free State in the new Weimar Republic.
+At the end of the war, his family lost their Principality as Waldeck and Pyrmont became a Free State in the new Weimar Republic, due to the German Revolution.

 SS career

 After the war, Waldeck-Pyrmont studied agriculture.
-On 1 November 1929, he joined Adolf Hitler's Nazi Party, becoming a member of the SS on 2 March 1930.
-He was immediately appointed adjutant to Sepp Dietrich, before becoming Reichsführer-SS Heinrich Himmler's Adjutant and staff chief in September 1930.
+On 1 November 1929, he joined Adolf Hitler's Nazi Party, becoming a member of the Schutzstaffel (SS) on 2 March 1930.
+He was immediately appointed adjutant to Sepp Dietrich, before becoming Reichsführer-SS Heinrich Himmler's adjutant and staff chief in September 1930.

-Waldeck-Pyrmont was elected as the Reichstag member for Düsseldorf-West in 1933 and was promoted to the rank of SS Lieutenant General.
-He was promoted again in 1938, to the Higher SS and Police Leader for Weimar.
+Waldeck-Pyrmont was elected to the Reichstag in March 1933 on the electoral list of the Nazi Party.
+At the November 1933 election, he was returned as a deputy for electoral constituency 23, (Düsseldorf West) and retained this seat until the final days of the Nazi regime.
+Also in 1933, he was promoted to the rank of SS lieutenant general.
+He was appointed in 1938 to the post of Higher SS and Police Leader for Weimar.
 In this position he had supervisory authority over Buchenwald concentration camp.